-- PCR is performed on DNA extracted from whole blood specimens. - This method is most sensitive in the first week of illness, and decreases in sensitivity following the administration of appropriate antibiotics (within 24-48 hours). - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld due to a negative result.
+- PCR is typically performed on DNA extracted from whole blood specimens, but might also be used to amplify DNA in solid tissue, bone marrow, and autopsy tissue specimens. - This method is most sensitive in the first week of illness, and decreases in sensitivity following the administration of appropriate antibiotics (within 24-48 hours). - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld on the basis of a negative result.